Nanaimo, Jan. 31-Feb. 1, 2019 Best Western Dorchester REGISTER

 - Administration of the PSSSP and UCEPP

-- Provincial Aboriginal PSE policy and programs
+- Provincial PSE policy, programs and initiatives

-- Student funding sources
+- Other funding sources

-- Challenges and effective practices
+- Challenges and best practices

 All participants are responsible for booking their own hotel accommodation.

-When booking, quote FNESC Workshop or booking code to get the negotiated rate.
-See the “Book by” dates below.
+When booking, quote FNESC Workshop or booking code to get the negotiated rates below.
+Book early for the best rates.

 - Nanaimo, Best Western Dorchester, 70 Church St, $135+tx, booking code: Y86KX7W7, book by: Dec.
 30, 2018, P: 250-754-6835.
 Book online: gl/m2ksRx